cmaxw/schedulent/README.md

 Schedulent is a project focused around putting recurring tasks into systems that allow to-do's but don't create routine todo's.

+## Development Setup

+- Set up an app for Basecamp at [https://integrate.37signals.com/](https://integrate.37signals.com/)
+- Copy .env.development.sample to .env.development
+- Place the Client ID and Client Secret for the app into .env.development as BC_CLIENT_ID and BC_CLIENT_SECRET respectively
+- On the commandline run `rake secret`
+- Copy the output into .env.development as SECRET_KEY_BASE

 ## Use Case

 In Basecamp, create a to-do list each day for a morning routine.
 This will include tasks added to the to-do list in schedulent.